prashantrrai/Eber-Ride/README.md

 - Any additional acknowledgments or credits.

 Feel free to update the sections as per your project requirements.
 Good luck with your Eber Ride project!

+## Deployment Links

+- The Backend is Hosted in AWS Elastic Beanstalk http://eberride-env.eba-83w3w3ik.ap-south-1.elasticbeanstalk.com/.
+- The Frontend is Hosted in Netlify https://eberride.netlify.app.